-If you have sustained a serious personal injury in a motor accident and have a question about the National Injury Insurance Scheme, Queensland (NIISQ), please call the National Injury Insurance Agency, Queensland (NIISQ Agency) on 1300 607 566.
+If you have sustained a serious personal injury in a motor vehicle accident and have a question about NIISQ, please call the NIISQ Agency on 1300 607 566.

 To apply to enter the NIISQ you will need to complete an Application Form – Interim Participation and have a qualified medical specialist complete the medical certificate attached to the Application Form – Interim Participation.

 You can download the Application Form – Interim Participation:

 - scan it and send it to firstname.lastname@example.org

 - print it and post it to GPO Box 1391, Brisbane QLD 4001.

 We will need you or someone who has authority to sign and date the application form, add any documents and send it to us for consideration.

 Most people seriously injured in a motor vehicle accident in Queensland will be taken to a major hospital.
 Subject to your consent, the hospital may help you make an application to NIISQ.